amfairley/adamiani/README.md

 ### Surface

 #### Changes from Skeleton
 - Collapsing the navigation bar into a burger menu on smaller screens did not look as good as I hoped; instead I kept the navigation icons with some hover effects.
-This works well, as there are only a handful of navigation icons.
+This works well, as there are only a handful of navigation icons
-- Due to the number of pages in the navigation bar and to help with the distribution of information; the travel/accommodation page has been split into two separate pages named travel and hotels.
+- Due to the number of pages in the navigation bar and to help with the distribution of information; the travel/accommodation page has been split into two separate pages named travel and hotel
+- Only one image will be shown at the bottom of the about us page as this looks better

 #### Colour Scheme
-I used the colour #E7BCDE as a starting point due to it’s romantic nature and utilised [adobe’s colour wheel](https://color.adobe.com/create/color-wheel) to create the following colour palettes:
+I used the colour #E8BCDE as a starting point due to it’s romantic nature and utilised [adobe’s colour wheel](https://color.adobe.com/create/color-wheel) to create the following colour palettes:

 **Shades**